 We all have our hobbies that we are passionate about, love doing, and could see turning into a second career.
 However, certain hobbies can generate stress on the spine.
 This often leads to a decrease in being able to participate in these activities, which can lead to various health issues.
-Maintaining the body’s physical fitness and keeping the spine healthy is key to being able to continue without neck or back pain.
+Maintaining the body’s physical fitness and keeping the spine healthy is key to continuing without neck or back pain.
 Hobbies are an important part of life.
-Individuals need to enjoy what they love from sports activities to music to arts and craft projects.
-Having activities/hobbies help:
+Individuals must enjoy what they love, from sports to music to arts and craft projects.
+Having activities/hobbies helps:

-Here’s how to make sure the hobbies/activities are fun and safe.
+Here’s how to ensure the hobbies/activities are fun and safe.

-When leaning the head forward weight increases from let’s say 27 pounds at a 15-degree angle to 60 pounds at a 60-degree angle.
+When leaning the head forward, weight increases from, let’s say, 27 pounds at a 15-degree angle to 60 pounds at a 60-degree angle.
 The strain on the cervical vertebrae, joints, and muscles can be immense.
 A good example is text-neck.
-This has become a normal thing when using a smartphone, gaming, or other similar activities.
+This has become normal when using a smartphone, gaming, or other similar activities.

-Studies suggest that the average individual spends three to five hours a day on a smartphone or tablet.
+Studies suggest that the average individual spends three to five hours daily on a smartphone or tablet.
 This means three to five hours of extra weight on the cervical spine.
-Engaging in a hobby that requires an individual to look down constantly in a similar fashion can lead to serious and chronic neck pain along with other cervical issues.
+Engaging in a hobby requiring an individual to look down constantly in a similar fashion can lead to serious and chronic neck pain and other cervical issues.

 Individuals are spending more time at home and getting more serious about their hobbies.
-This is fantastic, however, these individuals need to take time to stretch out, and get some physical activity into their hobby routine.
-Just like taking frequent walk-around, stretch out at work breaks, so to do hobbyists need to step back from their projects to keep a healthy balance.
+This is fantastic; however, these individuals need to take time to stretch out and get some physical activity into their hobby routine.
+Just like taking frequent walk-around, and stretching out at work breaks, so to do hobbyists need to step back from their projects to keep a healthy balance.
 The position of the neck and the way it is held for activities like:

 Eventually, the individual begins to engage in bad/awkward posture habits that avoid the pain and think this will help.
 This worsens the problems and promotes further strain/injury.
-Leaning, bending, reaching, and twisting curves the spine increasing the load and stress.
+Leaning, bending, reaching, and twisting the spine increases the load and stress.
 Performing these actions over and over for extended periods means:

 Slouching is another posture problem that increases the likelihood of lower back pain.
 Slouching causes gaps between the lower back vertebrae.
 This stresses the facet joints or the connections between the vertebrae.
 The soft tissues elongate/stretch and lengthen like muscles and connective tissue.
 What elongation does is: